fastai/course20/docs/start_scaleway.md

 <img src="images/scaleway/puttygen_randomness.gif" width="350" alt="" class="screenshot">

 5 .
-Two keys are generated (a public key that will be transferred on your instances, and a private key that you must keep secret):
+Two keys are generated (a public key that will be transferred to your instances and a private key that you must keep secret):

 <img src="images/scaleway/puttygen_key.webp" width="350" alt="" class="screenshot">